caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

   - Meaningful and memorable.

-  - Speak to your audience.
+  - Speak to your audience / be a summary of the target user group's needs

   - Inspire clear, direct action.

 ## SLIDE 10
 **User Insights - Tips for building great user insights**

-*TIP #1:  Share Relevant Insight.*
+*TIP #1:  Uncover what most of your users agree on.*

 - For example: Say 8 out of 10 people surveyed were unhappy with the restaurant options they found near their hotel.